 Decommissioning Status

 Licensees enter the decommissioning reactor inspection program governed by IMC 2561, “Decommissioning Power Reactor Inspection Program,” after they have certified under 10 CFR 50.82 (Termination of License) a permanent cessation of operations and permanent removal of fuel from the reactor vessel.
-Once these certifications are, the 10 CFR Part 50 license no longer authorizes operations of the reactor or emplacement or retention of fuel into the reactor vessel.
+Once these certifications are docketed, the 10 CFR Part 50 license no longer authorizes operations of the reactor or emplacement or retention of fuel into the reactor vessel.

-The facility’s licensing basis documents are modified for the permanently-shutdown condition.
-This includes items such as changes to the Emergency Preparedness Plan and Security Plan, technical specifications (TSs) Inspection Manual Chapter 2561 directs inspection of licensee activities for a decommissioning facility by providing Core inspections (described in Appendix A of IMC 2561) and Periodic and Discretionary inspections (as described in Appendix B of IMC 2561).
+The facility’s licensing basis documents are typically modified for the permanently-shutdown condition.
+This includes items such as changes to the Final Safety Analysis Report (FSAR), Emergency Preparedness Plan and Security Plans, and technical specifications (TSs).
+Also, 10 CFR 50.82(a)(4)(i) requires the licensee to submit a post-shutdown decommissioning activities report (PSDAR) prior to or within 2 years following permanent cessation of operations.
+In addition, the licensee typically modifies once-active SSCs for post-shutdown operations.
+Inspection Manual Chapter 2561 directs inspection of licensee activities for a decommissioning facility by providing Core inspections (described in Appendix A of IMC 2561) and Periodic and Discretionary inspections (as described in Appendix B of IMC 2561).
 These inspection activities are conducted by regional decommissioning inspectors and are dependent on the licensee’s schedule and progress of decommissioning efforts.

 Transition from Decommissioning to Restart Phase

 When a licensee determines that they will stop decommissioning activities and pursue restart to an operational status, IMC 2562 will be utilized to create an ROP Transition plan for that transition.
-As described in attachment 1, “,” a variety of overlapping activities will be occurring to transition a facility from a decommissioning status to an operating status.
-When a licensee submits a request for exemption from the requirements of 10 CFR 50.82 to allow placing fuel in the reactor vessel and authorizing operation of the reactor, the phase of the reactor facility inspection program can begin.
+As described in attachment 1, “Overview of Licensing and Inspection Transition Activities for Restart Facilities,” a variety of overlapping activities will be occurring to transition a facility from a decommissioning status to an operating status.
+When a licensee submits a request for exemption from the requirements of 10 CFR 50.82 to allow placing fuel in the reactor vessel and authorizing operation of the reactor, the restart phase of the reactor facility inspection program can begin.
 It is anticipated that the NRC’s review of licensing actions to restore the operating basis of the facility will occur concurrently with implementation of the Restart of Reactor Facilities Inspection Process.

-The icensing action

-oversight will continue under IMC 2515, “Light Water Reactor Inspection Program Operations Phase,” and IMC 0305 “Operating Reactor Assessment Program.”
+Implementation of Licensing Requirements for Restart

+The Licensing action reviews will address whether to reauthorize operation and the license requirements for operation, including any implementation conditions for restart.
+The licensee’s compliance with the requirements of the license is subject to NRC inspections.

+The inspection process for restart of reactor facilities is described in more detail in Section 06.04 of this IMC.
+If restart is authorized, the licensee will be responsible for completing those activities necessary to restart the plant.
+The licensee may notify the NRC that it has completed the scheduled activities for restart by submitting an operational readiness letter informing the NRC that the licensee has verified completion of activities necessary for restart and its readiness to implement the operational licensing bases.
+The restart panel will consider the results of the NRC’s inspection activities and any information from the licensee when assessing the licensee’s readiness to restart reactor operation.
+The restart panel will also recommend a point at which NRC oversight should transition to the ROP.
+Upon the NRR Director and applicable RA deciding to transition NRC oversight to the ROP, oversight will continue under IMC 2515, “Light Water Reactor Inspection Program Operations Phase,” and IMC 0305 “Operating Reactor Assessment Program.”

 06.04 Developing Inspection Plan